php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader-meta.md

 deeper directory structures it requires.
 In addition, it specifies certain additional rules that make implementations explicity more interoperable.

+Although not related to directory mapping, the final draft also specifies how autoloaders should handle errors.
+Specifically, it forbids throwing exceptions or raising errors.
+The reason is two-fold.
+One, autoloaders in PHP are explicitly designed to be stackable so that if one autoloader cannot load a class another has a chance to do so.
+Having an autoloader trigger a breaking error condition violates that compatibility.
+Two, class_exists() and interface_exists() allow "not found, even after trying to autoload" as a legitimate, normal use case.
+An autoloader that throws exceptions renders class_exists() unsuable, which is entirely unacceptable from an interoperability standpoint.
+Autoloaders that wish to provide additional debugging information in a class-not-found case should do so via logging instead, either to a PSR-3 compatible logger or otherwise.

 Pros:

 - Shallower directory structures